 Key Facts About National Center for Women & Information Technology:

 - Works on a 3-pronged approach: alliances, programs, and free, research-based resourced

 - Google recently donated $2 million to help NCWIT establish a new HQ

 - Nearly 10,000 women have been recognized for their computing achievements by The Aspirations in Computing program

 Recognizing that self-confidence and positive role models are essential for women to reach their full potential in STEM, ChickTech is focused on providing learning opportunities for female students, continued education and social events for professional women, and also guidance for companies to create more inclusive workplaces.

 Key Facts About ChickTech:

-- The first international chapters will be added in 2018
+- The first international chapters will be added

 - 101 events and workshops for girls and women held in 2017